A loopless and branchless $O(1)$ algorithm to generate the next Dyck word: Introduction

 \section{Introduction}

-A $2n$-bits Dyck word is a string containing exactly $n$ ones and $n$ zeros and such that each of its prefix substrings contains no more zeros than ones.
+A $2n$-bits Dyck word is a string containing exactly $n$ 1s and $n$ 0s and such that each of its prefix substrings contains no more 0s than 1s.

 Dyck words appear in a vast number of problems \cite{Wikipedia-Catalan}.
 Consequently, generating them has many applications.
-For instance, if ones and zeros are replaced with openning and closing parentheses, then a Dyck word is a combination of $n$ properly balanced pairs of parentheses.
-When one denotes a move rightwards and zero denotes a move upwards, a Dyck word represents a monotonic path along the edges of an $n\times n$ grid that starts at the lower left corner, finishes at the upper right corner and stays below diagonal.
+For instance, if 1s and 0s are replaced with openning and closing parentheses, then a Dyck word is a combination of $n$ properly balanced pairs of parentheses.
+When 1 denotes a move rightwards and 0 denotes a move upwards, a Dyck word represents a monotonic path along the edges of an $n\times n$ grid that starts at the lower left corner, finishes at the upper right corner and stays below diagonal.
 Figure \ref{fig:Paths-4x4} shows all $14$ such paths on a $4\times 4$ grid.

 For the sake of clarity, another implementation of essentially the same algorithm is presented.
 This one works on strings of two different arbitrarily chosen symbols (e.g., opening and closing parentheses).
-Contrarily to the implementation in the abstract, the second one has explicit loops and branches and has $O(n)$ time complexity.
+Contrarily to the implementation in Listing \ref{bitwise}, the second one has explicit loops and branches and has $O(n)$ time complexity.

 The apparent contradiction between being two implementations of ``essentially the same'' algorithm but one being loopless, brancheless and $O(1)$ and the other having loops, branches and being $O(n)$ can be explanained as follows.